dvn/swordpoc/dvn_client/README.md

 ###Requirements for dvn-client
 ----------------------------
 Note: you can also run this using the Vagrant file in the root of this repo.
+The init.pp includes steps 1-5 below, so if you use that image you can skip to "Setting up a config"

 1. Python 2.6+